-A graduate student in the English department at the University of California, Berkeley, I am the father of three brilliant and beautiful children- Estrella Maria, age 12; Ephraim John, age 9; and Seva James, age 5.
+A graduate student in the English department at the University of California, Berkeley, I am the father of three brilliant and beautiful children- Oli, 13; Ephraim, 9; and Seva, 5.

 I teach literature, composition and writing on a wide range of subjects including 20th century American and British Literature, Race & Ethnicity in American film, Children’s Literature, Chicana/o & Latina/o Literature, and The Victorian Period.